AI Tool Picks

 If you are stuck before implementation, use Claude.
 Ask it to help you reason through the problem, list edge cases, or simplify the plan.
 Then take that plan back into your editor.

 My personal stack is simple.
-Cursor for building, Claude for thinking, Copilot only when I am in a setup where Cursor is not the main editor.
+Cursor for building (Try Cursor AI), Claude for thinking, Copilot only when I am in a setup where Cursor is not the main editor.
 I do not think everyone needs the same stack, but I do think every developer should test tools against real work.

 The best AI coding tool is the one that helps you ship cleaner changes.
 If the tool makes you faster but less careful, it is not helping enough.
 Pick the one that improves your actual development loop.